 Tableau Catalog and Personal Space

-Starting in 2019.3, Tableau Catalog is available with Data Management on Tableau Server and Tableau Online.
-For more information, see "About Tableau Catalog" in the Tableau Server or Tableau Online Help.
+Starting in 2019.3, Tableau Catalog is available with Data Management in Tableau Server and Tableau Cloud.
+For more information, see "About Tableau Catalog" in the Tableau Server or Tableau Cloud Help.

 When Tableau Catalog is enabled in your work environment, the information about workbooks you save in your personal space is indexed by Catalog.
 These workbooks are included in lineage counts, however, only you can see the workbooks.
 Furthermore, users who browse through the lineage tool see Permissions required instead of information about workbooks in your personal space.